IMI-ConcePTION/CountPersonTime/README.md

 # Structure of output
-o	If aggregate is FALSE:
+*	If aggregate is FALSE:
--	person identifier (same name as in the input)
+  *	person identifier (same name as in the input)
--	timeframe; if timeframe was ‘yearly’ this, this contains the list of calendar years from start_study_time to end_study_time; if timeframe was ‘monthly’ this, this contains the list of calendar months from start_study_time to end_study_time; if timeframe was ‘weekly’ this, this contains the list of calendar weeks from start_study_time to end_study_time; if timeframe was ‘daily’ this, this contains the list of days from start_study_time to end_study_time
+  *	timeframe; if timeframe was ‘yearly’ this, this contains the list of calendar years from start_study_time to end_study_time; if timeframe was ‘monthly’ this, this contains the list of calendar months from start_study_time to end_study_time; if timeframe was ‘weekly’ this, this contains the list of calendar weeks from start_study_time to end_study_time; if timeframe was ‘daily’ this, this contains the list of days from start_study_time to end_study_time
--	strata (if specified): contains the values of the strata observed by the person in the timeframes
+  *	strata (if specified): contains the values of the strata observed by the person in the timeframes
--	ageband (if specified): contains the values of the agebands observed by the person in the timeframes
+  *	ageband (if specified): contains the values of the agebands observed by the person in the timeframes
--	persontime: contains the overall person time of the person in that timeframe in those strata/agebands; unit of persontime is always days
+  *	persontime: contains the overall person time of the person in that timeframe in those strata/agebands; unit of persontime is always days
--	persontime for each outcome: contains the person time of the person in that timeframe in those strata/agebands, considering that outcome as a censoring criterion;
+  *	persontime for each outcome: contains the person time of the person in that timeframe in those strata/agebands, considering that outcome as a censoring criterion;
--	a binary variable for each outcome, named as the corresponding outcome, containing 1 if the person experienced the outcome at the end of that timeframe
+  *	a binary variable for each outcome, named as the corresponding outcome, containing 1 if the person experienced the outcome at the end of that timeframe

-If aggregate is TRUE:
+* If aggregate is TRUE:
--	The same as before, but persontime variables are aggregated per timeframe and, if specified, per ageband and/or strata
+  * The same as before, but persontime variables are aggregated per timeframe and, if specified, per ageband and/or strata